-January CEO Grant, the July CEO Grant and the CFO Grant each vests as follows: 25% of the shares vest on the one year anniversary of the grant date, and 1/48th of the shares vest monthly thereafter, subject to optionee's continuous service with us as of each such date.
+In January 2021, our board of directors granted the following options to its current named executive officers: Mr. Shefferman was granted an option to purchase 202,000 shares of common stock, Mr. Davis was granted an option to purchase 75,000 shares of common stock and Dr. Zummo was granted an option to purchase 75,000 shares of common stock, with each option having an exercise price of \$19.82 per share.
+Each grant vests as follows: 25% of the shares vest on the one-year anniversary of the grant date, and 1/48th of the shares vest monthly thereafter over the next three years, subject to optionee's continuous service with us as of each such date.